shaik1002/biggitlabbomb/doc/user/project/import/index.md

 1. In the **Reassign placeholder to** column, select the a user from the dropdown list.
 1. Select **Reassign**.

-Contributions of only one placeholder user can be reassigned to an active non-bot user on destination instance.
+#### Request reassignment by using a CSV file

+Prerequisites:

+- You must have the Owner role of the group.

+Reassigning by using a CSV file is recommended, especially for a large number of placeholder users.
+You can download a pre-filled CSV template to streamline the process.
+This template is pre-filled with information about the import and users on source instance:

+- `Source host`
+- `Import type`
+- `Source user identifier`
+- `Source user name`
+- `Source username`

+Don't update the `Source host`, `Import type`, or `Source user identifier` data, because this information is used to find the corresponding record in the database after completed CSV file is uploaded.

+The data `Source user name` and `Source username` is used to help you identify the source user and isn't used after the CSV upload.

+To request reassignment of contributions and memberships by using a CSV file:

+1. On the left sidebar, select **Search or go to** and find your group.
+1. Select **Manage > Members**.
+1. Select the **Placeholders** tab.
+1. Select **Reassign with CSV**.
+1. Download the pre-filled CSV template.
+1. Fill in data for either `GitLab username` or `GitLab public email`, which is used to find the GitLab user on the destination instance.
+You must use only public email addresses for reassignment.
+1. Upload completed and reviewed CSV file.
+1. Select **Reassign**.

+After you select **Reassign**, the reassignment process starts and users receive an email to review and accept the contributions reassigned to them.

-Before a user accepts the reassignment, you can [cancel the request](#cancel-reassignment-request).
+Before user accepts the reassignment, you can [cancel the request](#cancel-reassignment-request).

 #### Keep as placeholder

-You might not want to reassign contributions and memberships to users on the destination instance.
-For example, you might have former employees that contributed on the source instance, but they do not exist as users on the destination instance.
+Sometimes you don't want to reassign some contributions or memberships and keep the contributions and memberships assigned to placeholder users.
+For example, you might have former employees that contributed on the source instance, but they do not exist as users the on destination instance.

-In these cases, you can keep the contributions assigned to placeholder users.
-Placeholder users do not keep membership information because they [cannot be members of projects or groups](#placeholder-user-attributes).

-Because names and usernames of placeholder users resemble names and usernames of source users, you keep a lot of historical context.
+The contributions they've made can remain assigned to placeholder users.
+Because names and usernames of placeholder users resemble names and usernames of source users, you keep some historical context.

 Remember that if you keep remaining placeholder users as placeholders, you cannot reassign their contributions to actual users later.
 Ensure all required reassignments are completed before keeping the remaining placeholder users as